danj3/xml_schema/README.md

 # XmlSchema

-🧼 (BAR OF SOAP)

 🧽 (MOP)

 XML Parser based on Ecto schemas

 Parses XML documents directly into Ecto.Schema but with additional layer of DSL to describe XML structure.
 All features from Ecto.Schema can be used.

+Purpose is to ease access to CDATA and attributes on input at the sacrifice of precise access to all CDATA fragments that may exist (as occurs with indentation).
+Tag parsing and generation order is preserved based on the schema defined.
+Order of attributes are not preserved and are stored as a map excluding multiple instances of the same attribute in a single tag instance.

+Terminal tags are available by default as bare values (strings, integers, etc.), but does not allow for attributes.
+A tuple container can be specified if attributes are needed resulting in values of `{tag-value, attributes-map}`.
+The syntax to create this container is `{:param, type}`, where type is a base type (like `:string`, or a custom type).

 # Sample